Wildfire prevention.

 Impact

-Since launching the Early-Warning Program in 2022, Afi Mountain has remained wildfire-free for three consecutive dry seasons, protecting endangered species and safeguarding local livelihoods.
+Since launching the Early-Warning Program in 2022, Afi Mountain has remained wildfire-free for four consecutive dry seasons, protecting endangered species and safeguarding local livelihoods.